-In a season six episode of Sex and the City, Smith Jerrod, Stanford and Stanford's then-boyfriend Marcus pose for a photograph while dining out in the city one night.
-And because Smith Jerrod was a famous actor and Stanford's then-boyfriend Marcus was a famous Broadway dancer and Stanford was just a regular human person, when the aforementioned photograph found its way onto the pages of a gossip magazine some days later, the caption read "Smith Jerrod cozies up to Broadway dancer Marcus Adant and unidentified older gay gentleman."
+In season six of Sex and the City, Smith Jerrod, Stanford and Stanford's boyfriend Marcus posed for a picture while dining out in the city one night.
+Because Smith Jerrod was a famous actor and Marcus was a famous Broadway dancer and Stanford was just a regular human person, when the aforementioned photograph found its way onto the pages of a gossip rag some days later the caption read "Smith Jerrod cozies up to Broadway dancer Marcus Adant and unidentified older gay gentleman."

 "...unidentified older gay gentleman."

-Anyway, I referenced that particular episode of Sex and the City because I attended an event with a well-known politician friend of mine recently and, like the men of Sex and the City, our photograph found its way into a local gossip column.
+I referenced that particular episode of Sex and the City because I attended an event with a well-known politician friend of mine recently and, like the men of Sex and the City, our pic found its way into a local gossip column.

-That's right.
-They left a letter out of my name.
-A whole letter.
-The entire thing.
+Those fools left a letter out of my name.
+An entire letter.
+The whole thing.
 The entire fourth letter of my first name.
-And it's the 'e' nonetheless.
+And the 'e' nonetheless.
 The 'e' that fits so perfectly between the 'r' and the 'y'.
 The 'e' that swoops and curls so nicely with a pen.
 The 'e' with the most tiles in Scrabble.
 And the most letters in 'pee'.
 But you know what, I'm not upset.
 No, not I. Because it's a totally acceptable mistake.
 I mean, honestly, how in the world could they have known that I, a regular human person, spelled my name with an 'e'?
 What's that you say?
-I could have worn a tag of some sort, a tag containing the complete and proper spelling of my first name?Goddammit, why did I not do that thing?
-WHY?!?
+I could have worn identification of some sort, identification containing the complete and proper spelling of my first name?Goddammit, why did I not do that thing?
+Why?!?
 Wait, what's that you say?

-Well, I guess it could have been worse.
-Actually, I'm pretty lucky that the caption didn't read "...unidentified younger gay gentleman with the gigantic right ear."
+Well, I guess it could've been worse.
+Actually, I'm pretty darn lucky that the caption didn't read "Bevan Dufty and some gay dude's gigantic right ear."